When Hurricane Katrina breached the levees in New Orleans on August 29, 2005,

 then was extended to the end of St. Charles Avenue at South Carrollton in December.

-The rest of the line is due to see service in Spring 2008.
+The rest of the line was due to see service in Spring 2008.

 Click on the photos below to enlarge these views taken in March 2008 showing